Abbas-Asq/Python/Amazon_Web_Scraper/README.md

 9. The resulting Excel file is saved with a timestamp in the file name.

 ## Conclusion
-By running this script, you will be able to scrape PS5 product data from Amazon's website and save it in an Excel file for further analysis or processing.
+By running this script, you will be able to scrape PS5 product or Every page data from Amazon's website and save it in an Excel file for further analysis or processing.